shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 Commitment: confirmed
 ```

 Your output might have different file paths.
 You can check the current wallet address by:

 ```text
 solana address
 ```

-You can check the balance of your wallet.
+You can check the balance of your wallet:

 ```text
 solana balance
 ```

-or, You can airdrop tokens to your account.
+Or, you can airdrop tokens to your account:

 ```text
 solana airdrop 1 <your-account-address>